The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 Coffee and Pastries

 There are a number of quality coffee shops in Santa Barbara.
 In fact, my first blog post on Santa Barbara was my five favorite coffee shops.
-Stop at Handlebar Coffee Roasters for a local vibe and the perfect flat white.

-Conveniently next door is an amazing little pastry shop, ALESSIA Pastisterrie and Cafe.
-Everything is good, especially the croissants.
 Mix and match sweet and savory and share.
 I recommend the ham and cheese croissant, pistachio cream, and chocolate.
-They also serve quiche, avocado toast, macarons, eclairs, and delicate cakes and pastires.
+They also serve quiche, avocado toast, macarons, eclairs, and delicate cakes and pastries.

-Another favorite coffee shop of mine is Caje Coffee Roasters.
+Another favorite coffee shop is Caje Coffee Roasters.
 There are several locations, but 1316 State Street has the most adorable patio.
-Go simple with an americano or go for one of the fancy Instagrammable coffee drinks.

 Morning Bike Ride

-I hope you enjoyed your coffee break, because now we're going to get active.
-Santa Barbara is a bike friendly town.
-You'll notice right away all the people getting from point a to point b via two wheels.
-In fact, Handlebar Coffee Roasters is a bike themed coffee shop...if you didn't already guess from the name.
+Santa Barbara is a bike-friendly town.
+You'll immediately notice locals traveling from point A to point B via two wheels.
+In fact, Handlebar Coffee Roasters is a bike-themed coffee shop...if you didn't already guess from the name.

 There are plenty of bike lanes and the traffic isn't crazy, making this a good place for a variety of skill levels.

-If you follow the self-guided map, I would add biking east along E Cabrillo Blvd all the way to Butterfly beach.
+If you follow the self-guided map, I would add biking east along E Cabrillo Blvd all the way to Butterfly Beach.
 It's 15 minutes each way and offers some nice coastal views.

 SEE my other California blog posts